 Jon Nelson is president of the Missouri Baptist Convention and chairman of the Executive Board.
 He addresses the convention Monday evening.

-Nelson serves as lead pastor of Soma Community Church, an MBC church plant in Jefferson City.
-See page 28 for his full biography.
+Nelson serves as lead pastor of Soma Community Church in Jefferson City.
+See page 31 for his full biography.

 First Vice President